 Process:

 Candidates are selected once all abstracts are reviewed and scored.
 Abstracts submitted by those in the eligible career categories are sent to the chairs of the Plenary Sessions.
-The chairs select seven (7) abstracts whose authors present during the various Plenary Sessions at the Annual Meeting.
+The chairs select six (6) abstracts whose authors present during the various Plenary Sessions at the Annual Meeting.
 If the author of the abstract cannot attend and present at the Annual Meeting, the co-author is permitted to present as long as they are a student, resident, trainee, postdoc fellow, undergrad, assistant professor, or instructor.

 Prize:

 Three presenters are eligible for a prize of $250.
-The recipient is determined by the SPAC committee after the session and based on the scores of each presentation.
+The recipient is determined by the AMP committee after the session and based on the scores of each presentation.
 The presenters with the highest 3 scores each receive the $250.

 ANA2022 Emerging Scholar Award Recipients

-Isha Srivastava, MD, PhD Stanford University A Novel Mouse Model of Cerebral Demyelination in X-Linked Adrenoleukodystrophy Highlights NLRP3 Activation in Lesion Pathogenesis |
+A Novel Mouse Model of Cerebral Demyelination in X-Linked Adrenoleukodystrophy Highlights NLRP3 Activation in Lesion Pathogenesis

-Jonathan Kleen, MD, PhD University of California, San Francisco Micro-Grid Recordings from the Human Hippocampal Surface Reveal Spatiotemporal Properties of Oscillations, Ripples, and Interictal Discharges |
+Micro-Grid Recordings from the Human Hippocampal Surface Reveal Spatiotemporal Properties of Oscillations, Ripples, and Interictal Discharges

-Peter Kang, MD, MSCI Washington University in St. Louis Tissue MR Signal Heterogeneity Follows Disease Severity and Reflects Underlying Ischemia in Cerebral Small Vessel Disease |
+Tissue MR Signal Heterogeneity Follows Disease Severity and Reflects Underlying Ischemia in Cerebral Small Vessel Disease

 ANA2021 Emerging Scholar Award Recipients